eerolat/techila-colab-wizard/README.md

 # Techila Setup Wizard for Google Colab

 This Jupyter Notebook connects your Google Colab with your Techila Distributed Computing Engine system.
+This Notebook is based on the article posted on LinkedIn https://www.linkedin.com/pulse/1000x-speed-google-colab-tuomas-eerola/

 ## Getting Started